Michaelel/angulator-v3-ui/README.md

 # angulator-v3

-Simplified shazam in a playful way, pisos
+Simplified shazam in a playful way